-Although studies have shown that ECT has antidepressant, antipsychotic, antimanic, and anticonvulsive effects, how it works remains a bit of a mystery.
+Although that ECT has antidepressant, antipsychotic, antimanic, and anticonvulsive effects, how it works remains a bit of a mystery.
 There’s likely more than one reason.

 Like antidepressants, ECT can trigger the production of important brain chemicals like serotonin, which regulates mood.
 It also boosts the output of dopamine, a neurotransmitter linked to the brain’s pleasure center.
 Other research points out that ECT reduces brain activity in the amygdala, the part of the brain that controls anxiety and fear.

 “It’s pretty amazing,” says Bailey.
 “If we make good patient selections, at least 60 — if not 70 percent — will have a response to ECT.
 That’s saying a lot.”

 It’s impossible to talk about ECT without referencing the 1975 movie, “One Flew Over the Cuckoo’s Nest” in which “shock therapy” is portrayed as a form of punishment for people with mental illness.